grc-iit/jarvis-cd/README.md

 cd ${HOME}
 mkdir daos_example
 cd daos_example
-#Create the jarvis configuration file
+#Create the jarvis configuration file (there are multiple to choose from)
-jarvis daos scaffold
+jarvis daos scaffold []
 #Initialize the directories/conf files required for launching server processes
 jarvis daos init
 #Starts an already-initialized service